its-error404/Projects-Subzero/README.md

 with great power comes great responsibilities.
 ** i don't have any copyrights for those books and videos ** This is only for freedom in Education..\

+i thank all the authors... whose books and video contents has been shared.